brendancooper/otel-ebpf-syscallmon/README.md

 Run
 ---
 `user_monitor` needs elevated privileges to attach BPF programs.
-Either run as root or grant the needed capabilities:
+Currently, you must run the program as root because even if you grant the specific capabilities

 As root: